-Henry I. Smith received the BS degree from Holy Cross College in 1958, and the MS and Ph.D. degrees from Boston College in 1960 and 1966, respectively.
+Henry I. Smith received the BS degree in physics from Holy Cross College in 1958, and the MS and Ph.D. degrees, also in physics, from Boston College in 1960 and 1966, respectively.
 From 1960 to 1963 he served as an officer in the US Air Force.
-He was an Assistant Professor of Physics at Boston College, 1966-68.
-From 1968 to 1980 he was at MIT Lincoln Laboratory where he worked on surface-acoustic-wave devices and pioneered the development of techniques for fabricating nanostructures.
-He founded the Submicrometer Technology Group at Lincoln Lab in 1977 and served as its leader until 1980 when he left to pursue full-time teaching and research at MIT.
-He was appointed a Professor of Electrical Engineering and Director of the NanoStructures Laboratory, which he founded.
+He was an Assistant Professor at Boston College, 1966-68.
+From 1968 to 1980, at MIT Lincoln Laboratory, he worked on surface-acoustic-wave devices and pioneered the development of nanofabrication techniques.
+He founded the Submicrometer Technology Group at Lincoln Lab and served as its leader until 1980 when he joined MIT as a Professor of Electrical Engineering and Founding Director of the NanoStructures Laboratory.
 From 1990 to 2005 he held the Joseph F. and Nancy P. Keithley Chair in Electrical Engineering.
-He relinquished the chair in 2005 but continued to supervise graduate-student research until the end of 2013 when he became Professor Emeritus.
+In 2013 he became Professor Emeritus.

-Prof. Smith and his co-workers were responsible for a number of innovations in nanoscale science and engineering, including: comformable-photomask lithography, x-ray lithography, the phase-shift mask, the attenuating phase shifter, spatial-phase-locked e-beam lithography, achromatic-interference lithography, coherent-diffraction lithography, immersion photolithography, zone-plate-array lithography, absorbance-modulation optical lithography, interferometric alignment, graphoepitaxy, subboundary entrainment, templated self-assembly, nanomembrane assembly, and a variety of quantum-effect, short-channel, single-electron, nanomagnetic, photonic-crystal and microphotonic devices.
+Prof. Smith and his co-workers were responsible for a number of innovations in nanoscale science and engineering, including: comformable-photomask lithography, x-ray lithography, the phase-shift mask, the attenuating phase shifter, spatial-phase-locked e-beam lithography, achromatic-interference lithography, coherent-diffraction lithography, immersion photolithography, zone-plate-array lithography, absorbance-modulation optical lithography, interferometric mask alignment, graphoepitaxy, directed self-assembly, nanomembrane assembly, and a variety of quantum-effect, short-channel, single-electron, nanomagnetic, photonic-crystal and microphotonic devices.
 Prof. Smith holds over 40 US patents and has published over 400 technical articles.

 Prof. Smith is a member of the National Academy of Engineering and a Fellow of the American Academy of Arts and Sciences, the IEEE, the Optical Society of America, the National Academy of Inventors and the International Society for Nanomanufacturing.
-He is a recipient of the Cledo Brunetti Award of the IEEE, the Baccus Award of SPIE, the Nano 50 Innovator Award, the Robert H. Hill Memorial Award, the Professional Excellence Award of the Boston College Alumni Association, a citation from the Electrochemical Society and an honorary Doctor of Science from Holy Cross College.
-He has been a visiting scientist at: University College, London (1972); Thompson CSF, Paris (1974); The Norwegian Institute of Technology (1976); Nippon Telegraph and Telephone Corp., (1990); the University of Glasgow (1990); the University of Canterbury, New Zealand (1999); the University of Goettingen (1999); and the Max Planck Institute (1999) under a Humboldt Research Award for Senior US Scientists.
+He is a recipient of the IEEE Robert N. Noyce Medal, the Cledo Brunetti Award of the IEEE, the Baccus Award of the SPIE, the Nano 50 Innovator Award, the Robert H. Hill Memorial Award, the Professional Excellence Award of the Boston College Alumni Association, and an honorary Doctor of Science from Holy Cross College.
+He was a visiting scientist at: University College, London (1972); Thompson CSF, Paris (1974); The Norwegian Institute of Technology (1976); Nippon Telegraph and Telephone Corp., (1990); the University of Glasgow (1990); the University of Canterbury, New Zealand (1999); the University of Goettingen (1999); and the Max Planck Institute (1999) under a Humboldt Research Award for Senior US Scientists.

 Prof. Smith serves on the Advisory Committee of the International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication.
-He is a cofounder and the President of Lumarray, Inc. an MIT spin-off.
-At MIT Prof. Smith serves as the Mentor for the Women’s Varsity Tennis Team.
+He is a cofounder of two MIT spinoffs, LumArray, Inc. and Sublimit, LLC, and serves as the President and CEO of LumArray.
+At MIT Prof. Smith serves as the Faculty Mentor for the Women’s Varsity Tennis Team.